JeffersonLab/HallA_ComptonG4/README.md

-# GEANT4 Simulation for The Qweak Compton Photon Detector
+# GEANT4 Simulation for The Hall A Compton Polarimeter

-Simulation package used to extract an electron beam polarization via detection of Compton Scattered photons.
+Simulation package used to extract an electron beam polarization via detection of Compton Scattered photons and/or electrons.

 ## Compiling